flimble/swampy/README.md

 ** Why Swampy? **

 Named after British environ"mental"ist Daniel Hooper a.k.a Swampy.
-Famous for protesting against the Manchester airport runway, hiding in trees and being an all round douchebag.
+Famous for protesting against the Manchester airport runway, hiding in trees and trees and making life difficult for everyone.
+What a knob.

 ** Documentation **